Spatiotemporal Moran dynamics in continuous media: Introduction

-Another feature of the (Moran) Bd and Db processes is the fact that the dynamics can incorporate two fitness components, that is, the reproduction rate or birth rate (fecundity) and death rate (viability or survival).
-In the well-mixed Moran process, quantities such as the fixation probability are functions of a single parameter, i.e. the ratio of birth and death rates.
-However, in the spatial versions of the model the values of birth and death rates cannot be absorbed into one fitness parameters and should be treated as independent parameters \cite{kaveh2014duality}.
-In the past literature, the death rate was often assumed to be genotype independent and normalized to unity for analytical convenience.
-However, a more biologically realistic model requires treating birth and death rates as distinct components of fitness, both of which may depend on the genotype.
+Another feature of the spatial Moran BD and DB processes is the fact that the dynamics can incorporate two fitness components, that is, the reproduction rate or birth rate (fecundity) and death rate (viability or survival) \cite{kaveh2014duality}.
+The FKPP and diffusion-reaction frameworks do not make this distinction: birth rate and death rate enter only through the combined selection coefficient.

+A prominent example where this separation is essential is the evolution of antimicrobial and drug resistance, where antibacterial agents act through two distinct physiological mechanisms: bacteriostatic or cytostatic effects primarily suppress proliferation, whereas bactericidal or cytotoxic effects increase mortality \cite{Greulich2012,Hermsen2012,Greulich2015,Meredith2015,Coates2018,Baquero2021}.
+A drug that suppresses growth and a drug that increases mortality can act through entirely different physiological routes while producing the same net fitness difference, a distinction that FKPP-type reaction--diffusion models, which collapse both routes into a single growth parameter \cite{murray2002mathematical,ElHachem2019}, cannot capture.
+The two-fitness component scenarios recurs broadly in evolutionary biology, including cancer cell fitness, life-history trade-offs between reproduction and survival, and ecological competition under predation versus resource limitation.

+Spatial Moran dynamics have been extensively studied for birth-death (BD) and death-birth (DB) update rules \cite{hindersin2015most,zukewich2013consolidating,manem2015modeling,manem2014spatial}; however, mapping such stochastic discrete models to their corresponding continuum space-time partial differential equation (PDE) formulations has received relatively little attention in the literature, with the notable exception of recent work by Houchmandzadeh and Vallade \cite{houchmandzadeh2017fisher}.

+Recent work in evolutionary graph theory has examined fixation in graph-structured meta-populations and island networks \cite{kaveh2014duality,Yagoobi2021,Yagoobi2023}.
+Yagoobi and Traulsen \cite{Yagoobi2021} showed that migration probability and patch-size heterogeneity determine whether such structures amplify or suppress selection, and this was extended in \cite{Yagoobi2023}, which categorized update mechanisms and showed how fixation depends on the order of birth and death events and whether selection acts at birth or death.